Topzle Topzle

 17. The 1935 Constitution did not provide for the filling of a vacancy in the vice presidency.

-18. Ferdinand Marcos was removed from office on February 25, 1986, as a result of the People Power Revolution.
+18. Ferdinand Marcos fled the country on February 25, 1986, as a result of the People Power Revolution.

 19. The 1973 Constitution did not provide for a vice presidency.